EliziumNet/RexFs/README.md

 The undo facility enables a rename batch to be reversed.
 The location of the scripts is displayed in the rename summary.
 By default, scripts are saved to '.elizium' under the home (___$Home___) directory, but this can be overridden.

-To change this path, the user should define either an absolute or relative path in the environment variable '*LOOPZ_PATH*'.
+To change this path, the user should define either an absolute or relative path in the environment variable '*ELIZIUM_PATH*'.
 Relative paths are relative to the $Home directory.

 ## :sparkles: Move Match<a name="action.move-match"></a>